History of Anderson Cooper in Timeline

 2011: Narrator for Broadway Revival

-In 2011, Anderson Cooper was the narrator for the Broadway revival of How to Succeed in Business Without Really Trying.
+In 2011, Anderson Cooper was the narrator for the Broadway revival of How to Succeed in Business Without Really Trying, starring Daniel Radcliffe.

-On July 2, 2012, Anderson Cooper gave Andrew Sullivan permission to publish an email in which he publicly acknowledged being gay, confirming his status as a prominent openly gay journalist on American television.
+On July 2, 2012, Anderson Cooper gave Andrew Sullivan permission to publish an email in which he discussed his private life, marking a shift from his previous avoidance of the topic in interviews.

-On October 29, 2012, it was announced that Anderson Live would end at the conclusion of its second season.
+On October 29, 2012, it was announced that Anderson Live would end at the conclusion of its second season due to low ratings.

 In 2012, Anderson Cooper came out as gay, becoming "the most prominent gay journalist on American television".